 Here’s what I discovered: it’s obscenely easy to overspend in certain areas of your life.
 And it can happen in little bits at a time – so little that you don’t notice it until you take a look at the big picture of your spending habits.

-While it may sound obvious to reduce your daily expenses, more often than not, it’s these small daily splurges that are total and complete budget killers.
+While it may sound obvious to reduce your daily expenses, more often than not, it’s the small daily splurges that are total and complete budget killers.

 Aren’t you tired of watching your money just flow down the drain?
-I know I was before I sat down and did thie eval!
+I know I was before I sat down and did this eval!

 However, when money is tight (my husband works on commission, so it is often feast or famine in our house), reining in our spending in these areas makes all the difference in the world.

-Here are some budget killers that may be draining your monthly budget (and your ability to save).
+Here are some common budget killers that may be causing you to throw your money down the drain (and kill your ability to save) without even realizing it.

 According to Bankrate.com, buying coffee is the number one money drain, with Americans spending about $350 a year on coffee.
 If you frequent Starbucks, I think this estimate is very conservative – making coffee one of the most sneaky budget killers.